 - The title. - Aims for the lesson.
 These set out the position that you should reach after working through the lesson; keep these in mind while reading the lesson material.

-• Context.
-This shows how the lesson relates to the Specification.

-Reading.
+Paper 2 examines all of these aims, but Paper 1 does not examine the aims picked out in bold print.
+Where possible, some Paper 2 material has been identified with an asterisk () in the lesson content.
+However, some Paper 2 material is integrated with Paper 1 material and cannot be separately identified and you should refer to the lesson aims in bold to identify all Paper 2 content. - Context.
+This shows how the lesson relates to the Specification. - Reading.
 The individual textbook references for each lesson.
 This is additional reading to accompany this course.